 - If the status says “Conditional,” it means there is a dosage threshold.
 The Additional Information section on your Global DRO search results will describe the permitted dose.

 - If the status says “Prohibited,” then you should fill out the TUE Pre-Check Form to find out if you need a TUE.

 How do I figure out the dosage per puff on my inhaler?

 Your inhaler will show the dosage of each active ingredient in milligrams (mg) or micrograms (mcgs).
 You can use the dosage per puff, and the permitted dose, to calculate how many puffs you can have per day in sport.

-- Takeaway: You could take 8 puffs of the albuterol inhaler in a 12-hour period without going over the permitted dosage.
+- Takeaway: You could take 8 puffs of the albuterol inhaler in a 12-hour period without incurring an anti-doping rule violation.

 If you are using a combination product that contains a glucocorticosteroid and a beta-2 agonist, you will probably see two dosage numbers with a slash or a space in between them.
 There is no limit to how much glucocorticosteroid you can inhale, but the three permitted beta-2 agonists (formoterol, albuterol, and salmeterol) have limits to calculate.